An SMT Solver for Software Verification

 Latest Free Release

 Alt-Ergo-Free version 2.3.3 was released in May 20, 2022.
 It is based on Alt-Ergo version 2.3.3, and is available under the terms of the Apache Software License version 2.0.
-You can see the list of CHANGES here.

 Sources & Binaries